$0 Rhode Island Adoption Quick-Start Checklist

 The Streamlined Kinship Process

 Under RIGL § 15-7-11(e), the Family Court has discretion to waive certain investigation and home study requirements when the child has already been residing with a relative petitioner.
-This does not mean the home study is eliminated — it means the court may accept a less intensive version if the child's safety in that home has already been established through the existing placement.
+The scope of the investigation and home study therefore depends on the court's order and the facts of the case.

-Background clearances are still required for every adult in the household regardless of the streamlining provision: RI BCI, FBI fingerprints, DCYF Central Registry, and Adam Walsh clearances from any state where an adult has lived in the past five years.
-These are non-negotiable.
+Background clearances remain required for every adult in the standard process: RI BCI, FBI fingerprints, DCYF Central Registry, and Adam Walsh clearances from any state where an adult has lived in the past five years.
+If a kinship waiver is being requested, confirm with DCYF or the court which investigation components remain applicable.

 Termination of Parental Rights in Kinship Cases